LSmith97/Mingo/README.md

 # Mingo
-##### Mingo is a minimalist, text-based app that allows for users to create subject-based posts and respond with comments.
+##### Mingo is a minimalist, text-based app (inspired by Twitter) that allows for users to create subject-based posts and respond with comments.

 Link to App: [Mingo](https://)